Is Peru Safe? Essential Travel Tips for Visitors

 In most cases, the victim is released quickly after the withdrawal limit is reached, although some have been held for several days until the account is well and truly emptied.
 Never fight back against your kidnappers.
 Things can be replaced, but you can't.

-The Sacsayhuaman ruins that overlook Cusco are notorious for muggings.
-The sunset and sunrise views may be beautiful but they're also prime time for thieves.
+Muggings are common in Cusco, Arequipa. and Lima, unfortunately.
+The Sacsayhuaman ruins that overlook Cusco have a reputation for muggings, especially at sunset and sunrise.
 If you do visit, make sure you're in a group.

-These, like regular muggings, tend to occur in dark, quiet areas when the victim is alone.
+Muggings tend to occur in dark, quiet areas when the victim is alone.
 For this reason, wandering by yourself isn't a great idea, especially at night.
-Even if you're traveling with a group it's a good idea to take a taxi after sundown.
+Even if you're traveling with a group, it's a good idea to take a taxi after sundown.

-Armed criminals have also been known to target visitors cruising in the Amazon region.
-Check with your cruise company or boat tour operator about what their security arrangements are.
-Many have armed police onboard their vessels 24/7 for the safety of passengers and staff.
+Armed criminals known as “river pirates” have also been known to target visitors cruising in the Amazon region.
+Travel with a reputable cruise company or boat tour operator and ask what their security arrangements are.
+If passing through a region that has been designated as a “Reconsider travel” zone by government travel advisories, be sure to stay on your boat.

 In the event of an armed robbery, do not attempt to resist attackers or do anything that puts you at risk.

-Women travelers can feel generally confident while in Peru, but should expect to draw a little attention, especially if traveling alone.
+Women travelers can feel generally confident while in Peru, but should expect to draw some attention, especially if traveling alone.
 Fortunately, this attention often manifests itself as protective treatment from locals.

 However, sometimes you may get some unwanted advances or comments from smooth-talking locals known as bricheros.
 These are usually abandoned as soon as you express your discomfort but if you feel unsafe, talk to a security guard or duck into a shop or restaurant.